Lenovo Tab4 8 inch 2017

 Single Review, online available, Medium, Date: 02/28/2017

-425: Mid-range SoC that was announced in February 2015.
-It integrates 8 ARM Cortex-A53 CPU cores clocked at up to 1.7 GHz, an LPDDR3 memory controller and wireless radios for WiFi and 4G/LTE.» Further information can be found in our Comparison of Mobile Processsors.
+425: Entry-level SoC that was announced in February 2016.
+It integrates 4 ARM Cortex-A53 CPU cores clocked at up to 1.4 GHz, an LPDDR3 memory controller and wireless radios for WiFi and 4G/LTE.» Further information can be found in our Comparison of Mobile Processsors.

 This display size is a threshold between tablets and smartphones.
 Most tablets have larger screen diagonals but a lot of smartphones offer such a big screen.